lucaconte/BeatTheMeddler/README.md

 ###The configuration files
 Configurations files provided by OWS in yml format **doesn't work**!
 Mainly for two reasons:

-1. They are empty and pratically every param inside them is mandatory
+1. They are empty and practically every param inside them is mandatory
-2. (heavier) Some fields are mispelled.
+2. (heavier) Some fields are misspelled.

 Here a working TextSecure server file filled with **fake** values.
 You have to provide your own values: